Thursday, April 16, 2026

 View Matrix

 When the hypothetical camera position is changed, the whole world is transformed around it using view matrix.
-The view matrix is computed as below from glm as below.
+The internals is as described below (courtesy : learnopengl.com).

 1. Camera position

-The camera position or eye is a vector in world space that points to the camera's position.
+The camera position or eye at (0,0,2) is a vector in world space.

 2. Camera direction vector